mgafner/pictaggr/README.md

 ~/Pictures/20160613_Ferien_Antalya_Public
 ```

-your pictures will get these exif tags:
+your pictures in that directory will get these exif tags:
 ```
 20160613
 Ferien